-I don't watch a lot of TV, but it can be a great way to unwind after a particular long day.
-I saw a re-run of an old episode of Fox's Malcolm in the Middle recently.
-I like the show, but I never watched it regularly so I the re-runs are virtually all new.
+I don't watch a lot of TV, but it can be a great way to unwind after a particularly long day when I have no energy for anything else.
+I saw a re-run of an old episode of Malcolm in the Middle recently.
+I like the show, but I never watched it regularly when it was on.
+That means most of the re-runs are new to me.

-Anyway, the plot of this one involved the family going to church solely because it was the only place where they could find affordable daycare.
-It was clear that they were completely irreligious and trying to fake it.
-One of the kids asked what that large T was doing hanging on the wall (a cross), and the Dad spewed complete nonsense when asked by the pastor to lead a Sunday school class.
+Anyway, the plot of this episode involved the family going to church because it was the only place where they could find affordable daycare.
+It was clear that they were completely irreligious and trying to fake it for the daycare benefit.
+One of the kids asked what that large "T" was doing hanging on the wall (a cross), and the Dad spewed complete nonsense when asked by the pastor to lead a Sunday school class.